timothyvanco/machineLearning/ML_Learning/README.md

-# Machine Learning, Artificial Intelligence
+# Machine Learning folder
-This repo is made as my learning folder
+You can find many projects from ML group, which I am working on.